kalisio/kdk/docs/api/core/components.md

 - The `label` prop is automatically translated
 - It detects whether the label text is truncated inside the chip and automatically displays a tooltip to show the full text if needed

+## Content

+### `KContent`

+The `KContent` component is responsible for dynamically rendering components based on provided content, filtering criteria, and visibility conditions.
+It supports **Quasar** and non-Quasar components and non-Quasar components are rendering using asynchronous loading.

+### `KPanel`

+The `KPanel` component acts as a wrapper for `KContent`, dynamically managing its visibility and layout: horizontal or vertical.

 ## Graphics

 ### Shapes